OrthoLazer logo

 NORMAL

-The brand provides a robust 94-hour training curriculum designed to prepare three staff members for launch through a structured program.
-The program includes on-site launch support focused on operational readiness; franchisees are responsible for travel and living expenses, and on-site assistance is available for an additional fee.
+OrthoLazer provides a robust 94-hour training curriculum designed to prepare three staff members for launch through classroom instruction and hands-on operational training.
+The program includes on-site launch assistance to support operational readiness, with travel, lodging, and living expenses borne by the franchisee and certain on-site support subject to additional fees.

 Unit Growth Analysis